 Countermeasures and safety features

 The GHOST® Genuine Holistic Stealth technology makes the Type A26 invisible and quiet.
-The submarine has low hydrodynamic and infrared signatures, and low radar cross-section.
+The submarine has low hydrodynamic and infrared signatures as well as low radar cross-section.

 The submarine is resistant to significant shock loads from underwater explosions.
 It is fitted with mine countermeasures to detect, identify and destruct mines.
 An emergency, high-pressure, air-blowing system is fitted to help bring the submarine to surface in the event of flooding.
-The submarine is also equipped with a fire-protection system designed as according to SOLAS requirements.
+The submarine is also equipped with a fire-protection system designed according to Safety of Life at Sea (SOLAS) requirements.